 1. How often will I need to co-op in the classroom?

 On average, there is 1-2 co-ops per month for the 2-day Pandas.
 3-Day Monkeys, and 3-Day tigers have about 2 co-ops per month.
 5-day monkeys and tigers will co-op 3-5 times per month depending on the number of students enrolled.

 2. What is the adult/child ratio in the classroom?

-There are always 3 adults – one teacher and two co-opers in a class.
-The ratio is 1 adult to 3 children in the Panda (2 year old) class and 1 adult to 5 children in the Monkeys, Tigers and Lions classes (3 and 4 year olds).
+With a full class, there are always 3 adults – one teacher and two co-opers in a class.
+The ratio is 1 adult to 3 children in the Panda (2 year old) class and 1 adult to 5 children in the Monkeys and Tigers classes (3 and 4 year olds).

 3. My preschool-aged child has a younger sibling.
 What can I do for child-care on my co-op days?

 Aspen Hill Cooperative Nursery School offers a nursery which is staffed by other parents who use the nursery.
 If you use the nursery while you co-op, you will be assigned another day to cover the nursery for another parent who is co-oping in their older child’s class.

 4. What does a typical day look like?

 When the children first arrive, they are given the opportunity for free play in the classroom with activities such as play dough, books, blocks, cars, house corner/dress-up, puzzles, and other games and toys.
 The teacher will supervise a guided project at one table that all students must participate in sometime during the morning.
 Everyone helps with clean-up and then goes to circle time.
 Snacks are provided at the tables and the day ends with outdoor play (weather permitting).